firebolt-db/godocs/docs/Guides/loading-data/working-with-semi-structured-data/load-json-data.md

 Important characteristics of the previous table:

-* The mandatory scalar fields, `id`, `start_time`, and `duration`, are stored in separate columns, which makes it easier to filter, sort, or join by these fields.
-* A `tags` column is stored as type ARRAY(TEXT), which accommodates variable-length lists of strings without needing to modify the schema.
 * The `user_agent` object is stored in two arrays: `agent_props_keys` and `agent_props_vals`.
 The [`JSON_POINTER_EXTRACT_KEYS`]({% link sql_reference/functions-reference/JSON/json-pointer-extract-keys.md %}) function extracts the keys from the `user_agent` object into the `agent_props_keys` array.
 The [`JSON_POINTER_EXTRACT_VALUES`]({% link sql_reference/functions-reference/JSON/json-pointer-extract-values.md %}) function extracts the corresponding values into the `agent_props_vals` array.
 Storing keys and values in parallel arrays offers flexibility when the `user_agent` map changes and avoids schema updates for new or removed fields.

 A common error may occur if a field path does not exist in the JSON document.
 Firebolt returns an error because `NULL` values cannot be cast to `INT`.
 Use a default value or conditional expression to avoid this error, as shown in the following code example: